faassen/secretweblog_zola/content/posts/ruby-misconceptions-about-python.md

 tags = ["python"]
 +++

-# Ruby misconceptions about Python

 I just ran into a rather misleading [article](http://www.rexx.com/~oinkoink/Ruby_v_Python.html) claiming to compare Ruby and Python.
 Let's please be done with some of these
 misconceptions:

 - Python 1.5.2 was released in april 1999.
 Talking about supposed design flaws in a version released in 1999 is a bit misleading.
-We're *seven years* past april 1999.
+We're _seven years_ past april 1999.
 Maybe the referenced article was written in 2000, in which case it's somewhat more understandable.
 I do not believe it was, as it talks about Python's support for sets, which was added later.